couchbase/cbft/DESIGN.md

 then the cbft janitors on the three newly added nodes will awake at nearly the same time and all start their DCP streams at nearly the same time.
-This would lead to a huge, undesirable load on the KV system due to lots of concurrent KV backfills across all vbuckets.
+This would lead to a huge, undesirable load on the KV system due to lots of concurrent KV backfills across all VBuckets.

 Ideally, we would like there to be throttling of concurrent KV backfills to avoid overloading the system.